Mushbt/lebaneats-pp4/README.md

 ### Images

 ### Code
-- I used the [Code Institute](https://codeinstitute.net/) 'I Think Therefore I Blog' walkthrough as my project base but added my own CRUD functionality and design.
+- I used the [Code Institute](https://codeinstitute.net/) 'I Think Therefore I Blog' walkthrough as my project base but I edited the models, added my own CRUD functionality and design.

 ## Acknowledgements
 The site was done as part of a project piece for my Full Stack Software Development Diploma at the [Code Institute](https://codeinstitute.net/).